Chanidu26/Loan_Approval_Prediction/README.md

 ```

 ## Future Enhancements
-- Deploying the model using Flask
+- Deploying the model using Flask.
-- Integrating with a front-end application for real-time predictions.
 - Using advanced techniques like hyperparameter tuning and ensemble methods to improve model accuracy.

 ## Contributing